 My journey to medicine has been a bit unconventional.
 Originally from rural Pennsylvania, I am the grandson of coal miners on both sides.
 After college, I joined the Peace Corps and spent two wonderful years volunteering as a teacher in a small village school on the island nation of Samoa.
 Enamored with Pacific Island culture, I moved to Hawaii where I finished graduate school in anthropology and worked as an archaeologist throughout the Pacific.
 I loved my time as an archaeologist, but I wanted to learn skills to make more of a positive difference in people’s lives.
 This led me to medicine.
 While in medical school at the University of Hawaii, I found myself relating to patients as people, rather than a collection of diagnoses, leading me to a residency in Psychiatry at UC San Diego.
 During my study and practice of conventional psychiatry, I became more aware of both the limitations of psychiatric medications and the value of a holistic approach that considers the mind, body, and environment.
-I now practice integrative psychiatry, which combines the best of conventional psychiatry with the best of evidence-based psychotherapy and complementary practices.
+I now practice integrative psychiatry, which is the intelligent combination of conventional and complementary medicine.